 Not only does it provide structural strength to the bricks, but it also enhances the appeal of the bricks.
-It is also used on the stone and concrete walls by many people.
+It is also used on the stone and concrete walls.

 Nowadays, lime wash is also used for the restoration of historical buildings.
 Sometimes, it is also confused as an alternative to the painting of walls by paints.

 Limewash is a considerably less expensive option to paint the exterior walls and to prevent the bricks from moisture and pests.
 It also is used to give a vintage look to the houses.
 It is even ideal for buildings that have many exterior walls.
 However, it is not a permanent option.

 If you are looking for a permanent option, you can opt for whitewashing.
 Whitewashing has a smoother finish and a better appearance than the lime wash.